-Shell and tube heat exchangers used for pharmaceutical condensers should be easily cleaned, compatible with the appropriate heat transfer fluids, resistant to contamination and corrosion and reliable.
-Here’s what you need to know about choosing a heat exchanger that works for your pharmaceutical operation:
+Shell and tube heat exchangers used for pharmaceutical condensing should be easily cleaned, compatible with the appropriate heat transfer fluids, resistant to contamination and corrosion and reliable.
+Keep reading to learn why.

 Pharmaceutical products must be as pure as possible, and one step in achieving maximum purity is using clean equipment.
-Left-behind residue from one batch or product type can taint the next round of product.
+Residue remaining from the previous batch or product type can taint the next round of product.

 Any amount of product left behind that could feasibly be removed through normal cleaning methods should not be present in equipment before production begins, according to the U.S. Food & Drug Administration’s Current Good Manufacturing Practices.